 Victoria's Secret model Shanina Shaik reported the news toThe Daily Telegraph Tuesday.

 "Unfortunately, the Victoria's Secret Show won't be happening this year," she said.
 "They're trying to work on branding and new ways to do the show."

-Back in 2018, Razek was never fired for his comments, but several in the company, including the CEO, stepped down in protest, as consumers made noise on social media saying they would never support the brand again.
-Razek later apologized for his comments, but the damage had already been done.
+Razek was never fired for his comments back in 2018, but several higher-ups in the company, including former CEO Jan Singer, stepped down in protest as consumers made noise on social media saying they would never support the brand again.
+He later apologized for his comments, but the damage had already been done.
 Celebrities like Halsey spoke out, huge social media campaigns were developed in direct response to Razek's bigotry, and the brand later closed 53 stories.

 When the 2018 show finally aired, it had its lowest ratings in history, likely as a result of the controversy.